Mregussek/MAREngine-docs/references/classes-graphics/rendercontainer.rst

 RenderContainer
 ===============

-RenderContainer as the name says, it is container for data that is prepared to render.
+RenderContainer, as the name says,  is a container for data that is prepared to render.

 It contains only getter methods and one friend class, which is :ref:`RenderPipeline<class_RenderPipeline>` .
-Other classes, such as :ref:`RendererBatch<class_RendererBatch>` must to use getter methods.
+Other classes, such as :ref:`RendererBatch<class_RendererBatch>` must use getter methods.
 I want to give ability to modify RenderContainers only to :ref:`RenderPipeline<class_RenderPipeline>` .

-It contains some typedefs in order to make it clear what is the purpose of something:
+It contains some typedefs in order to make it clear what is its purpose :

 .. _class_RenderContainer_typedefs: